Skip to content

 These can be customised to suit the patient’s unique hair type and style, with adjustments for depth and angle available to help deliver a natural result.
 Scalp micropigmentation is often considered when it is not possible to achieve high-density hair transplantation.

-Revision surgery typically takes place following a failed hair transplant that occurred as a result of the surgeon’s poor performance.
-Most good hair transplant surgeons have malpractice insurance, so their warranty should cover any costs.
+Revision or having a second hair transplant surgery typically takes place following a failed hair transplant that occurred as a result of the surgeon’s poor performance.

 If you are not happy with your original clinic and are looking for a different clinic, Treatment Rooms London offers four types of revision surgery.